Discover the best over 60s savings account for you

 Fixed rate bonds

 Fixed rate bonds may be a good option if you’re in a position to put your money away for a fixed amount of time.
-While you won’t be able to access your money early (unless you pay a penalty), you may enjoy the most competitive interest rates this way.
-For the over 60s who want a savings account that locks in an interest rate without the highs and lows of market changes, a fixed rate bond can be the best solution for security.
-Fixed rate bond terms can vary from between six months and 1 year, to five years, meaning you can pick the timescale that suits your financial plans.
+While you won’t be able to access your money early (unless you pay a penalty), you may enjoy the most competitive interest rates.
+For the over 60s who want a savings account that locks in an interest rate without the highs and lows of market changes, a fixed rate bond can provide a secure solution.
+Term lengths for fixed rate bonds can vary, ranging from six months to 1 year, all the way up to five years, meaning you can pick the timescale that suits your financial plans.

 Are over 60s savings accounts worth it?

-Over 60s savings accounts could be worth it if they offer good rates and a flexibility that suits you.
+Over 60s savings accounts could be worth it if they offer good rates and a level of flexibility that suits you.
 Yet, some banks use the over 60s title to tempt savers in.
 A closer look may show that the account doesn’t offer any additional benefits when compared to other kinds of savings accounts.
-It’s always important to read the small print.
+It’s always important to read the small print before making a decision.

 Pros and cons of savings accounts for over 60s

-Each type of account for the over 60s saver comes with their own pros and cons.
-Choosing the right savings account depends on your personal saving goals and what you want from your account.
+Each type of account for the over 60s saver comes with its own pros and cons.
+Choosing the best over 60s savings account for you depends on your personal savings goals and what you want from your account.
 For some savers, having a fixed rate and a barrier to temptation is a great way to save.
 Other savers may want more flexibility and the security of knowing they can access their money whenever they need it.

 Here are a few pros and cons of the different savings accounts for the over 60s.